fireundubh/playwithfire/kingdomcome/classes/alchemy.md

 #### **Parameters**

-* `userId`: An integer indicating the ID of the user
+* `userId`: A number indicating the ID of the user
 * `tableId`: A string representing the UUID of the alchemy table

 #### **Return value**